phdesign/flickr-rsync/README.md

 * Fix duplicate albums issue
 * Why does it make 3 api calls for every photo in --list-only --list-sort mode?
 * --mirror.
 Yep, delete photos from target, but don't make it easy
+* --init to setup a new .ini file and walk through auth process